 The Company has developed NV-CoV-2-R based on this encapsulation capability that is built into its nanoviricide NV-CoV-2.
 The Company has chosen to encapsulate remdesivir as the participating drug for blocking the viral replication cycle.
-Remdesivir is approved by the US FDA for the treatment of patients hospitalized with COVID-19.
+Remdesivir is approved by the FDA for the treatment of patients hospitalized with COVID-19.
 Encapsulation of remdesivir in the Company's nanoviricide envelope is believed to protect it from metabolism in the body.
 This protection can be expected to lead to significant enhancement in the effectiveness of remdesivir itself (in the encapsulated form), by potentially increasing both the effective remdesivir concentration and its duration of action.
 This could be an additional favorable effect for the Company's anti-coronavirus drug candidate NV-CoV-2-R. Remdesivir is sponsored by Gilead.
+Significant amounts of US government funding has been used in its development, from NIH as well as from BARDA.
 The Company is developing its drug candidates independently at present.